pilotmoon/popclipweb/site/download.md

 Anyone is welcome to download and use the beta release, which is a preview of the next version of PopClip.
 The beta release is more likely to contain bugs.
 Please report any issues you find.

 :::tip Mac App Store and Setapp customers
-- Mac App Store customers can download and use the beta release.
+- There is no beta release on the Mac App Store, but customers can download and use the beta from this website.
 - Using the beta release is not recommended for Setapp customers.

 For more infromation, see [About the Standalone edition](#about-the-standalone-edition) below.